China Scholarship Council (CSC) – Trinity College Dublin Joint Scholarship Programme

 Trinity College Dublin, the University of Dublin and the China Scholarship Council affiliated with the Ministry of Education in China are offering a number of scholarships to Chinese students who wish to pursue a PhD at Trinity.

-The Global Relations Office are happy to support interested students with their application.
+The Global Relations Office are happy to support interested students and academic supervisors with their application.

 Each scholarship will include a full fee-waiver from Trinity, and a stipend for living costs, airfare and health insurance, provided by the CSC (bench fees are not included).

 If you are a visiting scholar or interested in hosting a visiting scholar, please see the bottom of the page for relevant information.

 For questions, please contact Dominique Luthringer, Regional Manager – Eastern Europe, Central and East Asia at Dominique.Luthringer@tcd.ie

 - Students must hold an offer to study at Trinity in order to apply for the scholarship (please see How to apply – For Students below)

 - Academic supervisors apply for the scholarship on behalf of the student for the initial stage of the application before Friday 22nd February 2022 (download Guidelines for Schools here)